Gush Ad: Accolades and mentions

 Gushcloud was the only Singaporean team that made it to top 10 of the 8th Founder Showcase international pitch competition, coming 2nd place, in terms of Judges scores and 3rd place Overall.
 It has also recently been inducted into Founder Showcase Hall of Fame – an honor reserved for companies that have gone on to achieve “significant business milestones after the event whether by raising funding, building a great business, or disrupting an industry”.
-Gushcloud was also named as one of five startups to look out for in Vision Wiz’s coverage of Founder Showcase.
+Gushcloud was also named as one of five startups to look out for in Vision Wiz's coverage of Founder Showcase.

-Gushcloud was also voted “Most Promising Startup” in I-S Magazine’s Reader’s Choice Awards in May 2012 and was also the only Asian top 20 finalist in Global Mobile Internet Conference (GMIC) Silicon Valley app Attack 2012.
+Gushcloud was also voted “Most Promising Startup” in I-S Magazine's Reader's Choice Awards in May 2012 and was also the only Asian top 20 finalist in Global Mobile Internet Conference (GMIC) Silicon Valley app Attack 2012.
 Its marketing campaign for Air France KLM under Gush Ad garnered another nod as finalist in Marketing Magazine Marketing Excellence Awards 2012 (Singapore) in the category of Excellence in Social Media Marketing.

 Gush Ad was also featured in various state newspapers such as The Straits Times & Business Times.

-Finances

 Funding

 Gushcloud closed a seed round in February 2012 from F&H Holdings.
 F&H Holdings is co-founded and chaired by Mr John Wu who was previously the Chief Technology Officer of Alibaba Group and part of the key management team of Yahoo!
 Inc.